Course ObjectiveUpon completion of the course you:

-1. have knowledge of main models and tools used in industrial
+1. know main models and can apply tools used in industrial organization

-organization for analysis of firm behavior (Bridging Theory and Practice
+for analysis of firm behavior (Bridging Theory and Practice -

 2. understand the notion of market failure, the role of regulation and

 the role of antitrust (Bridging Theory and Practice - Knowledge);